PaleSkinnySwede/threathunter-chronicles.github.io/_posts/2025-07-03-beginner-mistakes-in-kql.md

 ---

-#### 🪞 1.
+## 🪞 1.
 Projecting Too Much (Or Too Little)

 ```kql
 DeviceLogonEvents
 | project *
 ```

 The KQL version of grabbing every dish at the buffet.
 Often used out of habit or panic.
-And while it seems harmless, `project *` brings in every column — including long dynamic fields — which can clutter your results, ruin visuals, and make you miss the important bits.
+And while it seems harmless, `project *` brings in every column, including long dynamic fields, which can clutter your results, ruin visuals, and make you miss the important bits.

 ✅ Do This Instead: